adrian/upm-swing/README.txt

         To view it you untick a checkbox.
 Thanks to Jelle De Pot for suggesting this feature
       - Removed the French localisation (no French translator available)
+      - Fixed a problem that caused a NullPointerException on the Mac OS X version when exiting the Options dialog after changing the language
       - A few small bugfixes here and there